Skip to contents

 • Core estimation surface — effort, catch rate, harvest rate, release rate, and total-catch estimators share a common API.

-• Extended estimation methods — includes camera effort indexing, weighted length distributions, and variance comparison helpers.
+• Extended estimation methods — camera effort indexing, NB GLMM count imputation, weighted length distributions, mark-recapture population and harvest estimators (Petersen, Schnabel), and exploitation rate from tag returns (Pollock et al.).

 • Validation and cleaning — field-level validation, species standardisation, data-validation summaries, and toy datasets for examples.